2022 Mercedes EQS: 12 things to know about the first real Model S fighter

 Virtual EQS test drive

 Four regen options, including one-pedal.
 The EQS has essentially the same interface for regenerative braking as the EQC SUV, but with some minor evolution.
 A “D Auto” mode combines the assistance systems in the car, plus navigation info, automatically helping to adjust the speed.
 Or three different normal modes put it all in your control.
 The “D” normal mode has light recuperation; “D-” recuperates up to 110-kw ceiling, “where we really recuperate at a high rate and can really bring the car to a stop,” confirmed Wuttke.
-“D+” is the sailing mode, where the car is essentially staying at the same speed.
+“D+” is the coasting, or "sailing" mode, where the car is essentially staying at the same speed.
 And yes, you can turn creep on or off.

 2022 Mercedes-Benz EQS